10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 ### Score

 The score will be the sum of the animal points.
-Update the `score` case in `index.js`
+Add the score function to the `animalsController.js`

 ```js
 // Animals controller